Biden trips and falls during graduation ceremony, recovers quickly | Politics

 Biden trips and falls during graduation ceremony, recovers quickly

-The 80-year-old U.S. president fell forward, caught himself with his hands, then got up on one knee helped by three people.
+The 80-year-old U.S. president fell forward, caught himself with his hands, then got up on one knee while helped by three people.
 He walked back to his seat unassisted.
-After Biden was helped up, he pointed behind him, seeming to indicate what he tripped over.
+After Biden was helped up, he pointed behind him, seeming to indicate that he had tripped over a sandbag used to hold the teleprompter in place.
 He mingled with other officials afterward, smiling and giving a "thumbs up" sign.

-White House communications director Ben LaBolt said on Twitter that Biden was fine.
-"There was a sandbag on stage while he was shaking hands," he explained.
-The fall came after a commencement address Biden delivered to a flag-waving audience where he warned graduates they will enter service in an increasingly unstable world, citing challenges from Russia and China.
+Upon returning to the White House, Biden joked to reporters, "I got sandbagged."
+The fall came after a commencement address Biden delivered to a flag-waving audience, warning graduates they will enter service in an increasingly unstable world, citing challenges from Russia and China.

+Biden, the oldest person to hold the Oval Office, is running for re-election in 2024.
+His leading Republican opponent, Donald Trump, turns 77 this month.
+Trump, asked about Biden's fall during an Iowa rally, said, "He actually fell down?
+Well I hope he wasn't hurt."

+Trump added, "You gotta be careful about that," even if you have to "tip-toe down a ramp."
+In June 2020, Trump's slow, careful descent of a ramp at the U.S. Military Academy at West Point had some observers questioning his agility.
+"The last thing I was going to do is 'fall' for the Fake News to have fun with," Trump had tweeted afterward.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)